CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 - `DELETE FROM`

-- `last_name = ?`

 - `first_name = ?`

-/// type=SS, answer=[2]
+/// type=SS, answer=[5]

 In the statement `$pstmt->bindValue(1, 'John');` on line 8 of `student.php`, what is `1`?

-- It is the data type.
+- It is the predefined constant that represents the string data type.

+- It is the value to bind to the positional placeholder `?` in the SQL statement.

-- It is the index position of the parameter.
+- It is the data type of the positional placeholder in the SQL statement `first_name = ?`.

-- It is the value to bind to the positional placeholder.
+- It is the variable to bind to the positional placeholder in the SQL statement `first_name = ?`.

-- It is the variable to bind to the positional placeholder.
+- It is the index position of the parameter corresponding to the question mark placeholder in the SQL statement `first_name = ?`.

-- It is the predefined constant that represents a string data type.

 /// type=SS, answer=[3]